New Mexico Nurse Practice Act: Facility Guide

 The nursing profession is constantly adapting to meet new patient care demands.
 As roles change, oversight is needed to ensure safe care standards are met.
 To regulate care quality, each state is required to enact its own rules that govern nursing practice.
 In NM, the laws that hold clinicians accountable are collectively referred to as the New Mexico Nurse Practice Act.

 How does the New Mexico Nursing Practice Act (NPA) affect a nurse’s daily care duties?
-In this article, we introduce the New Mexico NPA, review key elements that impact healthcare facilities, and outline tips for administrators looking to improve regulatory compliance.
+In this article, we’ll discuss basics of the New Mexico NPA, review key elements that impact healthcare facilities, and outline tips for administrators looking to improve regulatory compliance.

 What Is the New Mexico Nurse Practice Act?